Adriaanse/dd-mapbox/dd-mapbox/README.md

     </v-card>
 ```

-Now if you test the application, selecting a location sets this.location which triggers the v-card popup to show, and clicking the close button clear the this.location property which will make the popup disappear.
+Now if you test the application, selecting a location sets this.location which triggers the v-card popup to show, and clicking the close button clears the this.location property which will make the popup disappear.

+22. In the popup